Aniways/web-SDK/README.md

 ##Customization

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Aniways Images are added the the chat wall and will contain the aniways-image class, go ahead and style it to fit your needs.
+Aniways Images are added the the chat wall and will contain the aniways-image class, go ahead and style it to fit your needs.